Finalists Frequently Asked Questions

 Interviews take place in the host office.
 Finalists will be provided locations and directions to host offices.

 Hosts begin the week by presenting a short overview of their office and the fellowship position to the Finalists (Finalists become Fellows once they have been matched with a Host Office).
 Finalists then select Host Offices with whom they will interview.
-Interview sign up sheets will be faxed to the Host Offices and interviews will ensue until the close of business on Thursday, Nov.
-7 (Executive Hosts) or late Friday morning, Nov.
-8 (Legislative Hosts).
+Interview sign up sheets will be faxed to the Host Offices and interviews will ensue until the close of business on Thursday, November 20 (Executive Hosts) or late Friday morning, November 21 (Legislative Hosts).
 Hosts will fill out a ranking sheet of Finalists they have interviewed to the Knauss Program Manager.
-Those rankings will then be provided to the Finalists on Friday, Nov.
-8 by email (6:30 AM for Executive Hosts, 12 PM for Legislative Hosts).
+Those rankings will then be provided to the Finalists on Friday, November 21 by email.
 Finalists will choose, following rank order, which Host Office they will commit to.
 A Finalist may only choose one Host Office.
 Once a Finalist has chosen a Host Office, that Finalist must cross his/her name off of every other list on which they are ranked.
 The process continues until everyone has selected a Host Office.

 16. When and how will a Host know if it is successful in getting a Fellow?